joematzas/FungiIntermountainIdaho/README.md

 **Fungi of Intermountain Idaho**

-For organized access, documentation, and full context, please visit: https://idahofungi.com
+The main project website is currently in development and will provide organized access, documentation, and full context: https://idahofungi.com

-Sequences are best accessed through the website interface, where taxonomy and supporting information are provided.
+In the meantime, sequences are available here in FASTA format and are organized by genus.